raseels-repos/golang-saas-starter-kit/README.md

 ## What's Next

 We are in the process of writing more documentation about this code.
-We welcome you to make enhancements to this documentation or just send us your feedback and suggestions ; )
+We welcome you to make enhancements to this documentation or just send us your feedback and suggestions :wink:

 ## Join us on Gopher Slack